VideoExpertsGroup/VXG.Media.SDK.iOS/README.md

 # Media Player SDK for iOS

-THIS IS A TRIAL VERSION OF VXG PLAYER SDK FOR IOS.
+THIS IS A TRIAL VERSION OF VXG MEDIA SDK FOR IOS.
 PLAYBACK IS LIMITED TO 2 MINS.

 READ MORE ABOUT VXG PLAYER SDK HERE: https://www.videoexpertsgroup.com/player-sdk/